wijo2/DDoor-Rework/README.md

 And if this doesn't sound like fun to you, disregard everything I've said and do whatever you want with the mod.
 I don't care.

 ### Installation
-step 1: make sure you have the debug mod installed (you can get it from here: https://github.com/PrestonRooker/DDoorDebugMod), you can disable it if you want to by moving the game/BepInEx/plugins/DDoorDebug.dll file *outside* of the plugins folder, but make sure to keep the wfshader.bundle file in the folder.
+step 1: make sure you have the debug mod installed (you can get it from here: https://github.com/PrestonRooker/DDoorDebugMod), you can disable it if you want to by moving the game/BepInEx/plugins/DDoorDebug.dll file *outside* of the plugins folder.

 step 2: go to https://github.com/wijo2/DDoor-Rework/releases and download the .net v.4.5.2 file, and drag it into the aftermentioned plugins folder.